Emily8183/leetcode-study-notes/leetcode-study-notes/15_Three_Sum.md

 The second and third numbers should be deduplicated only after a valid combination is found; otherwise, correct answers may be skipped.

-3/ Time Complexity：
+3/ Time Complexity:

 Arrays.sort() takes O(n log n);
 (*for* + *while*) takes O(n^2);

 So the final TC is O(n^2).

 4/ Space Complexity：
 Not including the output: O(1)